How to Write a Great App Store Description

-You’ve got your app name and icon sorted.
+You’ve got your app name and mobile app icon sorted.
 Your potential user was interested enough to open your app’s page, now it’s time to convince and convert that opportunity in a download.
-That’s what your description is for (along with icon and screenshots).
+That’s what your app store description is for (along with icon and screenshots).

 Unless that first sentence makes you want to read more or take a look at the screenshots, you’re going to be losing potential customers at the first hurdle.
 Be concise and make it interesting.